top of page

 Photo by Jenny Mayher

 "Shore gives Cash that older brother solidity.
-Cash was also more a country singer than a rocker and here Shore comes through on Cash's 'Folsom Prison Blues' and 'I Walk The Line,' at that time a huge breakthrough hit for the Man in Black."
+Cash was also more a country singer than a rocker and here Shore comes through on Cash's

 -Hugh Gallagher